Redirects · Explainer

 Collapse, then point links at the final URL.

-Step 1 — Map the hops.
+Step 1, Map the hops.
 Crawl the site and identify every redirect and where it ultimately lands.
 The audit surfaces redirect chains and the pages whose internal links point to a redirect.
-Step 2 — Collapse each chain.
-Rewrite the redirect rules so the first URL goes straight to the final destination: turn A→B→C into A→C and B→C. Step 3 — Break loops at the source.
+Step 2, Collapse each chain.
+Rewrite the redirect rules so the first URL goes straight to the final destination: turn A→B→C into A→C and B→C. Step 3, Break loops at the source.
 Find the conflicting rules and fix the order or logic so the cycle resolves to a single final URL.
-Step 4 — Update internal links.
-Change internal links so they point at the final URL directly, not at a redirecting one — this removes the hop entirely for crawlers and users.
-Step 5 — Use the right status code.
+Step 4, Update internal links.
+Change internal links so they point at the final URL directly, not at a redirecting one, this removes the hop entirely for crawlers and users.
+Step 5, Use the right status code.
 Permanent moves should be 301s; see 301 vs 302.

-How many redirect hops are too many?
+How many hops are acceptable

-Aim for zero unnecessary hops — every redirect should go straight to the final URL.
-While Google follows several hops, more than one is worth collapsing, and long chains risk being abandoned.
-The simplest rule: one redirect, directly to the destination.
+Google follows several hops in practice, so a two-step chain is unlikely to be catastrophic, but anything more than one is worth collapsing, and long chains risk being abandoned before the crawler reaches the destination.
+The simplest rule to work to: one redirect, directly to the destination.

-What causes most redirect loops?
+What causes most redirect loops

-Conflicting server rules — most often an HTTPS-enforcement rule and a trailing-slash (or www/non-www) rule that each rewrite the URL in a way that re-triggers the other.
-Fixing the order and conditions of those rules resolves the loop.
+Redirect loops are almost always caused by conflicting server rules, most often an HTTPS-enforcement rule and a trailing-slash rule, or a www against non-www rule, that each rewrite the URL in a way that re-triggers the other.

 Collapse the chains leaking your authority